Caliacra County: History

 The promontory of Caliacra was first strengthened by Tirizi, of the Getae, and early hellenized by the nearby colonies Dionysopolis (Balchik) and Kallatis (Mangalia) under the name of Tirizis.
-In succession, a Roman, Byzantine, Bulgarian, and Byzantine fortress, it seems to have been the capital of the despotat of Dobruja between 1346 and 1402 when Mircea I of Wallachia became master of the "Great Sea".
+In succession, a Roman, Byzantine, Bulgarian, and Byzantine fortress, it seems to have been the capital of the despotate of Dobruja between 1346 and 1402 when Mircea I of Wallachia became master of the "Great Sea".
 It is known that the Genoese traded here.
 The Turks besieged the city several times, conquering it finally in 1444; at which time it was laid ruin.
 The Bulgarians made the defense of the city a patriotic legend, the tragic outcome of which is the suicide of the 40 virgins (a legend also found in the Serbian and Greek folklore).

 As a result of Romania's involvement in Bulgaria during the Second Balkan War, Southern Dobruja (the part of Bulgaria north of the Tutrakan - Balchik line) was annexed by Romania in 1913, despite criticism from the political opposition (e.g. the socialist Constantin Dobrogeanu-Gherea), who considered that this act would create for Romania a new and fierce enemy over a 600-km border on its southern flank, where, until then, it had a friendly neighbor whose independence had been obtained simultaneously in the same war.

 After the region was annexed by Romania as a result of the Treaty of Bucharest (1913), Bulgaria managed to regain it between 1916 and 1918 (see the Romanian Campaign (1916) and Treaty of Bucharest (1918)), but then lost it again after the end of World War I (see Treaty of Neuilly).

 After the 1938 Administrative and Constitutional Reform, the county was merged with the counties of Constanța, Durostor and Ialomița to form Ținutul Mării.

 On September 7, 1940, the former county with the whole Southern Dobruja was returned to Bulgaria (see Treaty of Craiova).